jeremybarbet/Statiks-Chrome/readme.md

 Statiks
 ========

-Statiks is a easy-to-use chrome extension allowing you to connect several social networks and retrieve your followers data.
+Statiks is an easy-to-use chrome extension allowing you to connect several social networks and retrieve your followers data.
-You can reload your data and consult for each networks how many followers you gained (or lost).
+You can reload your data and consult for each network how many followers you gained (or lost).

 This is a _MVP_ Minimal Valuable Product, I will keep improving, adding new networks and more stats.
 Feel free to contribute.